totallymoney/FSharp.DynamoDbLock/README.md

 The easiest way to use this is to copy + paste the `src/FSharpDynamoDbLock.fs` file into your solution.
 There's currently no nuget package.

-This solution relies on `Serilog` for logging, but feel free to remove it or replace it with a different logger of your own choice.

 Before running the code for real you will first need to create a dynamodb table to store the lock data.
 See below.